DaveBitter/graduation_internship/end_report.md

 #### How does ViriCiti ensures that everyone is up to date with the latest projects and techniques?

-ViriCiti does four things to achieve this.
+To find the answer to this question I decided to keep an eye out for anything that ViriCiti does achieve this.

 Every morning the development team holds a stand up meeting.
 Day to day stuff gets told here and is discussed.
+This gives everybody a general sense of all the projects and who is working at what.
+Because of this you also know who to ask for help since you know what everybody does.

 For longer or bigger discussions ViriCiti holds a developer update each Monday afternoon.
 This is basically a very lengthy stand up where developers can go into more detail with each other.
+I used this moment to let the other developers know at what point I was in the project and where I needed help with.
+A lot of meetings came out of these moments.

 Once every few months ViriCiti holds a tech update.
-During this update developers get the chance to introduce the team to give a presentation to one another about new frameworks or techniques.
+During this update developers get the chance to introduce the team or give a presentation to one another about new frameworks or techniques.
+This ensures that ViriCiti is always up to date on what is being used by other companies.
+I have also given a tech update about Vue.JS during my internship.
+It is a great way to practice you presentation skills and to contribute to the knowledge ViriCiti has.

 Every month ViriCiti, Cohere and Livetech also hold a TN-update.
 During this update, all the companies under Transitions Now give updates on how things are going with the company.
 This is a great way to inform different departments on the matters of company growth, sales, marketing, development and more.
+My internship has come up a few times during these moments.
+I got to present to the company how my project was going.

 This observation assignment helped me with asking for help or informing colleagues at the right moment.
 I was able to start discussions or ask for help when it was perfect to do so.
+It also gave a sense of cohesion within the company.
+Everybody is here to make products that are as good as possible to help themselves and the company grown.

 ### Observation assignment #2